honake/ctci/README.md

-# ctci
+# CTCI
-Hacker Rank: Python 3: Cracking the Coding Interview
+HackerRank; Python 3; Cracking the Coding Interview

+My python3 solutions for 'Cracking the Coding Interview Challenges' on HackerRank.

+All Domains > Tutorials > Cracking the Coding Interview